 - Informed Loner: Deconstructed with Megumi, who sincerely believes herself a victim of bullying who has no friends even when she hangs out with her Limited Social Circle.
 Fridge Brilliance when you realize that Megumi is The Bully/Schoolyard Bully All Grown Up, and her definition of friend is: someone who Megumi can manipulate into beating Miki.
 Since nobody wants to do that, Megumi feels she has no friends.

-- Insane Troll Logic: This fuels Kankuro's plans to beat Miki.
+- Insane Troll Logic: Seeing Miki save a toddler from a train fuels one of Kankuro's plans to beat her.

 - Japanese Delinquent: One episode features Suzuki, a schoolboy trying to be one, only to be scared by Kayahara-sensei into skipping school.
-Until he sees her smiling and falls in love, causing him to ultimately change his ways.
-She seems mostly unaware.
+Until he sees her smiling and falls in love, causing him to ultimately change his ways, although he only shows up in one episode.
 In other episodes, they are merely Bit-Part Bad Guys / Very Punchable Men to Miki.

 - Jerk with a Heart of Gold: Miki, Heroic Comedic Sociopath and all, battles delinquents and/or saves hapless kids one minute, then bullies them the next.
 Similarly, Megumi does genuine good on occasion, and has a massive Guilt Complex about having to do bad.